joeldba/dwm/README.md

   * The currently focused window can be shown on all workspaces by pressing Mod+s.
 * hideborder
   * The border of the currently focused window can be hidden by pressing Mod+Shift+B.
+* cursorwarp
+  * Shifting focus moves the mouse cursor to the center of the focused window.
+* layoutmenu
+  * Using xmenu, a menu of available layouts can be brought up by left-clicking on the layout indicator icon in the bar.
 * restartsig
   * Adds the ability to restart dwm, by pressing Mod+Shift+R. Making changes is much more of a breeze, as you don't have to completely restart X11 after rebuilding dwm.
 * coolautostart